dana

 Mobility patterns are associated with experienced income segregation in large US cities

-Esteban Moro, Dan Calacci, Xiaowen Dong, Alex (Sandy) Pentland
+Esteban Moro, D Calacci, Xiaowen Dong, Alex (Sandy) Pentland

 Is your local coffee shop more segregated by income than your favorite movie theater?
 We use a massive data set of mobile phone mobility to answer this question and model how individual segregation is related to people's tendency to explore new places and interact with those different than themselves.